 I recently purchased a beautiful copy of this book from my local Waterstones store, and I thought I would write a review as ‘Purple Hibiscus’ was a fantastic read.

 I don’t usually buy books without reading them first, but I’ve wanted to read some fiction by Adichie ever since I read and listened to ‘We Should All be Feminists.’
-If you’ve not watched her Ted talk, click here for a link 🙂
+If you’ve not watched her Ted talk, click here 🙂

 As soon as I started reading this book I was desperate to finish it so I could write a review on it, and I was even making notes as I went, something which is uncommon for me!

 So, on with the review!

 ‘Purple Hibiscus’ follows the story of Kambili, a 15 year-old girl living in Nigeria during the time of a military coup.
 It’s a dangerous time for the country, but her home life is equally as dangerous.
-Despite her father being a wealthy humanitarian, he is abusive towards his family, using religion as a reason for beating and hurting his children, and his wife.
+Despite her father being a wealthy humanitarian, he is abusive towards his family- using religion as a reason for beating and hurting his children and wife.

 Early on in the book, Kambili’s mother miscarries as a result of her husband’s aggression, and his skewed view of religion makes it seem as though it is her fault.
-He also beats his children when they don’t come in first place in their class, and throughout the whole book the family are forced to walk on eggshells when he is in the house.
+He also beats his children when they don’t come first place in their class, and throughout the whole book the family are forced to walk on eggshells when he is in the house.

 During Christmas time, the family travel to Abba for the holidays, as is tradition.
 There, Kambili, and her brother Jaja, meet their Aunty Ifeoma and their cousins.
 Kambili’s father disapproves of his sister, as she is still in contact with their father.
 Due to the fact that their father continues to practise in the traditional ‘pagan’ ways, and has not converted to Catholicism like him, Kambili’s father will have no contact with him.